Nurse Bettie Bar

 Shelf bar and vintage stool

-Red oak bar
+Red oak bar with salvaged blackened steel accents

-View from bar
+View from bar toward entry

-Vintage pin up ceilling collage
+Vintage pin up ceiling collage